chisui/dakka/thesis/main.md

         return .
 A.ActorRef . encode $ pid
 ```

-All we have to do to implment `self` and `(!)` is to wrap/unwrap the process id in an `ActorRef` and use the functions that `Process` gives us.
+All we have to do to implement `self` and `(!)` is to wrap/unwrap the process id in an `ActorRef` and use the functions that `Process` gives us.
 Notice that `create'` uses `staticRunActor` instead of `runActor`.
 More on this in the next section

-Executing an `Actor` in this context, now means dispatching a `Created` signal and continously polling for messages.
+Executing an `Actor` in this context, now means dispatching a `Created` signal and continuously polling for messages.

 ```haskell
 runActor :: forall a proxy.